Wirecard: Scandal and insolvency

 In 2019, the accounting firm KPMG was hired by Wirecard for an independent audit to address the mentioned allegations.
 In March 2020, Wirecard claimed that KPMG concluded that no discrepancy was determined during the audit.
 However, on 28 April 2020 the auditor KPMG announced that it had not received sufficient documentation to address all allegations of accounting irregularities, with Wirecard shares tumbling 26%.
-London Based Hedge-Fund TCI and others shortsellers like Armin S. filed criminal charges against Wirecard.
+London Based Hedge-Fund TCI and others shortsellers like Armin S. filed criminal complaints against Wirecard.
 On 5 June, Wirecard's headquarters were searched by police as part of a criminal investigation into potentially misleading statements to investors by CEO Markus Braun and three other board members regarding the audit.
 The company then reported on 18 June 2020 that €1.9 billion was missing in cash from the company's accounts, this following an audit by Ernst & Young.
 Braun resigned as CEO the following day, to be replaced by James Freis.
 Over two days, the company's stock fell 72%.
 On 22 June 2020, Braun was arrested by German police under accusations of "inflating Wirecard AG's sales volume with fake income".
 On 11 September 2020, Freis announced in an email that he had stepped down from the CEO position, after 85 days, with immediate effect.

 In January 2020, Wirecard announced that a contract extension would be offered to chief executive Markus Braun.
 At the same time, its long-time chairman stepped aside.
 In April, an auditor found questionable accounting practices.
 According to auditing firm Ernst & Young, a trustee of Wirecard tried to "deceive the auditor", resulting in the bank processor being unable to release the share results for 2019.
 In a statement, Wirecard announced that it was "working intensively together with the auditor towards a clarification of the situation".

 In June 2020, it was revealed that €1.9 billion was "missing".
 As a result, Wirecard's share value decreased by over 72%, and its CEO, Markus Braun, resigned.
 Wirecard appointed James Freis to the position on an interim basis.
 Freis had only joined the company the evening before.
 A few days later, the management board stated that the €1.9 billion amount likely did not exist.
 Two banks in the Philippines who were allegedly holding the money said that they did not have the sum and never did.
 The firm's Moodys credit rating was demoted to B3 on 19 June 2020, before this rating was removed entirely 3 days later.